archan937/stack_tracy/README.md

 ## Credit

-Two functions within the StackTracy C implementation are taken from [ruby-prof](https://github.com/rdp/ruby-prof).
+* Two functions within the StackTracy C implementation are taken from [ruby-prof](https://github.com/rdp/ruby-prof).
+* The table sort within the Cumulatives tab is implemented with [TinySort](http://tinysort.sjeiti.com/).

 ## License